psu-psychology/psy-511-scan-fdns/syllabus.md

 ### Academic Integrity

 It is your responsibility to maintain high standards of academic integrity.
 If you cheat on any assignment, copy the work of another student, or quote a published source without attribution, you may receive an F for the assignment or be subject to other penalties, as well.
-If you do not know what constitutes cheating or plagiarism, see the instructor or your TA.
+If you do not know what constitutes cheating or plagiarism, see the instructor.

 ### Late, missed or make-up assignments

-#### Exams
+#### Exams and Quizzes

-Make-up exams may be permitted under unusual circumstances such as (a) an interview for graduate school or a job, (b) illness, (c) religious observance, (d) the death of a family member, or (e) any other event recognized by the university as a valid excuse for absence from class.
+Make-up exams and quizzes may be permitted under unusual circumstances such as (a) an interview for graduate school or a job, (b) illness, (c) religious observance, (d) the death of a family member, or (e) any other event recognized by the university as a valid excuse for absence from class.

 If you must miss class on the day an exam is scheduled, you must do the following:

-1. Contact the TA or the instructor by telephone, email, or in person in advance of the exam.
+1. Contact the the instructor by telephone, email, or in person in advance of the exam.
 Twenty-four hours notice is expected.
-If you do not contact the TA or instructor in advance, it is possible that you may not be able to schedule a make-up exam.
+If you do not contact the instructor in advance, it is possible that you may not be able to schedule a make-up exam.
-2. Arrange with the TA or instructor to take a make-up exam as soon as possible, but no later than one (1) week following the date of the scheduled exam.
-It is your responsibility, not the TA's or the instructor's to schedule an approved make-up exam in a timely way.
+2. Arrange with the instructor to take a make-up exam as soon as possible, but no later than one (1) week following the date of the scheduled exam.
+It is your responsibility, not the instructor's to schedule an approved make-up exam in a timely way.

-#### Quizzes

-No make-up quizzes will be given.
-You may ask for a copy of the quiz for studying purposes, however.

 #### Accommodation for persons with disabilities